executablebooks/.github/CONTRIBUTING.md

 This project and everyone participating in it is governed by the [EBP Code of Conduct](https://github.com/executablebooks/.github/blob/master/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to [executablebooks@gmail.com](mailto:executablebooks@gmail.com).

-## I don't want to read this whole thing I just have a question!!!
+## Questions or feedback

-We have started trialing a GitHub discussion board where the community can chime in with helpful advice if you have questions: <https://github.com/executablebooks/meta/discussions>
+The Executable Books Project uses [a GitHub discussion board](https://github.com/executablebooks/meta/discussions) for community questions, discussion, and assistance.
+Please join in here: <https://github.com/executablebooks/meta/discussions>

 Additionally, if you would like to see a new feature implemented, see our [Feature Voting page](https://executablebooks.org/en/latest/feature-vote.html).

-## What should I know before I get started?
+## Structure of EBP repositories

 For EBP's overarching goals and principles, see: <https://executablebooks.org>